paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Oh, and could you also add Google Reader and Instructables ones?

-    I know, it's a lot, but the set will become even better!
+    I know, it’s a lot, but the set will become even better!

 - author: Andrew Yates
   gravatar: 6461915b9f30e8b4df0d007eb44dc13e